edgedb/edgedb/docs/edgeql/sets.rst

 .. index:: multisets, distinct, duplicates

-Technically sets in EdgeDB are actually *multisets*, because they can contain duplicates of the same element.
+Technically sets in Gel are actually *multisets*, because they can contain duplicates of the same element.
 To eliminate duplicates, use the :eql:op:`distinct` set operator.